StefanPophristic/Todor_Website/README.md

 movieID: LaughingMatter
 ---
 ```
-You can copy and paste that from any of the other markdown (.md) files in that folder, and just replace the movieID with a new unique movieID.
+You can copy and paste that from any of the other markdown (.md) files in that folder, and just replace the movieID with a new unique `movieID`.

 ## To add event information

-Navigate to _data/events.yml.
+Navigate to `_data/events.yml`.
 Add your event using the following formatting:

 ```
 - name: [Name of Event]